peteroupc/MailLib/docs/PeterO.Mail.DispositionBuilder.md

 <b>Parameters:</b>

  * <i>name</i>: Name of the parameter to set.
-If this name already exists (compared using a basic case-insensitive comparison), it will be overwritten. .
-(Two strings are equal in a basic case-insensitive comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to lower case.)
+If this name already exists (compared using a basic case-insensitive comparison), it will be overwritten.
+(Two strings are equal in a basic case-insensitive comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to lower case.).

  * <i>value</i>: Value of the parameter to set.